ConditProject/Condit/README.md

 [![Build Status](https://travis-ci.org/samiurkh1n/Condit.svg?branch=master)](https://travis-ci.org/samiurkh1n/Condit)

-A status tracking library for C++ binaries.
+A status tracking object.
 The library was inspired by the Status library found in the core library of Google's Tensorflow and gRPC and protocol buffer repos.

 ## Purpose
-Condit is a C++ status tracking type.
+Condit is a status tracking type.
 Libraries and software developers often return different integers (-1, 0, 1) to track the status of a binary.
 However, that doesn't provide any useful information to a developer trying to debug a broken binary.
+The Status object packages two pieces of information: a program state and a description of that state.

 ## Design Doc and Decisions
 Here is the [design doc](https://goo.gl/LGaKtz).
 Any suggestions welcome!